Standard Mental Health First Aid

 Module 4

 We begin by looking at a person experiencing a severe psychotic state.
 A severe psychotic state means that the person in question is currently experiencing overwhelming delusions and hallucinations, very disorganised thinking and bizarre or disruptive behaviours.
-We also look at substance use problems in relation to this condition.

-This course will not teach you to diagnose a mental illness nor treat it, just as a conventional first aid course will not teach you to be a doctor.
 You will learn how to recognise that someone may have a mental health problem, how to be supportive of them and help them to receive appropriate professional help as early as possible.

 The course is based on guidelines developed through the expert consensus of people with lived experience of mental health problems and professionals.
 It provides an overview of mental illnesses, risk factors, prevalence, and impact before taking a much closer look at the following mental health problems: